-If you do have bad credit, then do not despair; there are many solutions available.
+If you do have bad credit, then do not despair; there are many solutions available for dealing with bad credit.

 Take A Responsible Approach To Repayment